TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-memory-preserving-updateaction-vmphu-failed.md

 We identified that your VM became unavailable at **<!--$StartTime--> StartTime <!--/$StartTime--> (UTC)** and availability was restored at **<!--$EndTime--> EndTime <!--/$EndTime--> (UTC)**.
 This unexpected occurrence was caused by an **Azure initiated memory-preserving update action**.
 <!--/issueDescription-->

 The memory-preserving update action was performed on the physical node where the virtual machine was hosted.
 During this update the VM rebooted unexpectedly due to a platform bug.
-RDP and SSH connections to the VM, or requests to any other services running inside the VM could have failed during this time.<br>
+RDP and SSH connections to the VM, or requests to any other services running inside the VM, could have failed during this time.<br>

 Our core platform engineers identified the bug and are currently working on a fix that will be deployed to all affected nodes.<br>